silviaespanagil/my-comics-app/README.md

 ## Want to clone this repo? 🐑

 If you want to clone this repo please feel free to.
-There's one file missing called "Constants" if you want the code to compile correctly you will need to create a file with this name and add this struct, take into consideration that you will need to assign the apiKey constant your own API key.
+Notice that there's a file called "Constants" if you want the code to compile correctly you will need to change the constant "apiKey" assign it your own API key 🔑 .

 ```
 struct Constants {